The History of Games for Quantum Computers

 The tutorial itself runs on a normal computer.
 But it doesn’t end there!
 The program has additional modes that allow programs to be written and then run on a real device.
 So it just about counts as a game that runs on a quantum computer, even though neither the ‘game’ nor ‘runs on a quantum computer’ claims are very strong.

-The end of March was the deadline for IBM’s Teach Me QISKit award.
+The end of March was also the deadline for IBM’s Teach Me QISKit award.
 It challenged entrants to create interesting Jupyter notebooks, to help teach others the basics of quantum programming.
 The winner, a simulation of the Ising model, was an excellent example of using quantum computers for scientific purposes.
 But another entrant was a simple game based on the exotic properties of quantum correlations.

 On the 6th and 7th April, Rigetti held the world’s first quantum hackathon.
 Or at least the first to allow programs to be run on real quantum hardware.
 There were participants from a wide range of backgrounds, doing all sorts of projects.
 Two teams even made games.
 One was done by myself and my team mates, Jonathan DuBois and M. Sohaib Alam.
 It was called Link to the Quantum.

-Another was a fun mobile game, made by a team with Rigetti’s own Will Zeng.
+Also from the hackathon we got a fun mobile game, made by a team with Rigetti’s own Will Zeng.

 Since summer 2017, I had been working on a game in collaboration with IBM Research.
 The idea to let people create jobs to run on real devices, and do it via a mobile game.
 In the end we created a puzzle game to give people their first task of quantum programming: Hello Quantum.
 One version is targeted at casual gamers, and released on mobile devices.